shrechochek/evolution-chess/README.md

 - **`xpReq`** — XP required to evolve (`-1` = no evolution)
 - **`special`** - special ability
   - `spear_attack` - attack square ahead
-  - `revenge` - destroy the figure that ate it
+  - `revenge` - destroy the piece that captured it
   - `teleport` - teleport to every square without piece on it
   - `explode_n` - destroy everything within radius n, when this piece captured or capture
   - `detonate_n` - destroy everything within radius n, when this piece capture or captured, except pawns and kings